Asparagus Gruyère Tart with Balsamic Glaze – with Video!

 - Bake for 20 minutes or until cheese is melted and tart is golden brown.
 Best served immediately.

-Husband’s take: He loved this asparagus gruyère tart.
+Husband’s take: He loves this asparagus gruyère tart.
 He did mention how rich it was – this is definitely a dish for sharing and not one for devouring by yourself.

 Changes I would make: None are necessary!
 My friend Alice of Hip Foodie Mom recently did a similar recipe and used both peas and pea shoots on hers – I love that idea.
 It’s so springy and fresh…and very beautiful!